-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 MARCH 2015
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 APRIL 2016 TO 11 AUGUST 2016 i.
+Interest Rate Risk

 (c) Market Risk

 Exposure to interest rate risk arises on financial assets and financial liabilities recognised at the end of the reporting period whereby a future change in interest rates will affect future cash flows or the fair value of fixed rate financial instruments.
 The Union is also exposed to earnings volatility on floating rate instruments.